May 2026

 Supergut Powder/bar 6-15g PHGG + resistant starch LOW Strong on science.
 No gummy.

-GOAT Gummy 10g PHGG + acacia + psyllium LOW Formulation + format
+GOAT Gummy + Powder + Konjac 10g / 2 PHGG + acacia + psyllium LOW Only low-FODMAP at clinical dose in gummy

 Metamucil 1.7 5g / 3 Inulin + corn fiber HIGH Dropped psyllium for gummy

-Vitafusion 2.5 5g / 2 Polydextrose MOD Mass retail, sugar-free
+Vitafusion 2.5 5g / 2 Polydextrose MOD Synthetic fiber, mass retail

-New Chapter 2 4-8g / 2-4 Agave inulin HIGH Organic, variable serving
+New Chapter 2 4-8g / 2-4 Agave inulin HIGH Bloat fiber

-O Positiv ~2 4g / 2 Chicory root inulin HIGH Women's wellness DTC
+O Positiv ~2 4g / 2 Chicory root inulin HIGH Bloat fiber

-SmartyPants ~1 3g / 3 Inulin HIGH Multi + fiber combo
+SmartyPants ~1 3g / 3 Inulin HIGH Bloat fiber, underdosed

-GOAT 5 10g / 2 PHGG + acacia + psyllium LOW Only low-FODMAP at clinical dose
+GOAT 5 10g / 2 PHGG + acacia + psyllium LOW 3x nearest.
+Only low-FODMAP at dose.

 *Psyllium in gummy pending bench trial.
 PHGG-only fallback still 2x the nearest competitor at clinical dose.